TheArkian/AlspheDocs/README.md

 - Config Command - Edit your server

+- Emoji Command - Quickly grab the image/gif of a custom emoji

 - Emojify Command - Change text into emojis

 - Reddit Commands (cute, fact, meme, joke, food) - Displays reddit posts based on the command you choose